Engagespot/flutter/README.md

 ### Marking Single Notifications as Read

-You can mark all notifications as read using the `markNotificationAsRead` method:
+You can mark notification as read using the `markNotificationAsRead` method:

 ```dart
 bool isSuccess = await Engagespot.markNotificationAsRead(notificationID: {{notificationID}});